blookewoost/bnl/README.md

   // Create a buffer with std::vector<char>
   std::vector<char> buffer(message.begin(), message.end());

+  // Send it!
+  u.send_bytes(buffer);
 }
 ```

-## Implementation notes.
+## Implementation notes

-Interacting with a socket (sending data or receiving data) via these classes will require the use of a std::vector<char>.
-This is much easier to use than raw buffers and makes for a clean, modern C++ experience when using BNL.
+As you can see in the above example, the UDPSender::send_bytes method accepts a std::vector<char> as the buffer to send.
+This is common amongst all the tools in this library.
+Using std::vector keeps our code safe and is more approachable than working with raw buffers.

 ## Tests